 Hollywood Forever Cemetery

 Hollywood Forever Cemetery is listed on the National Register of Historic Sites.
 For those of you who like ghost stories, there are many stories of ghostly encounters.
-One story is that the ghost of William Randolph Hearst is said to visit the grave of Marion Davies, his mistress.
+One account is that the ghost of William Randolph Hearst is said to visit the grave of Marion Davies, his mistress.
 If you live in the Los Angeles area or are planning a trip to Hollywood, a visit to Hollywood Forever Cemetery is a unique addition to your itinerary.
 Hollywood Forever is located at 6000 Santa Monica Boulevard.